learnrelay/learnrelay/content/connections/what-is-a-connection.md

 Also note the `first: 100000` part.
 Having either the `first` or the `after` argument in a query like this is a requirement by Relay.
 For now, we are just using a huge number to be certain that we query all the Pokemons in our Pokedex.

-## Step 03: Show existing Pokemons in ListPage
+## Exercise 03: Show existing Pokemons in ListPage

 Back to the Pokemon app.